HarobMikonam/NeuraEnergyProject/README.md

 Minor changes to javascript.
 Added a modal to the daterangeselector component to be able to do crud operations on the data.
 Added a modal in the dashboard to be able to select a specific data point, such as electricity used, cost, total time etc.

 Version 1.7.0
-Added a postgres datbaase, made migrations for admin, auth, contenttypes and sessions.
+Added a postgres datbase, made migrations for admin, auth, contenttypes and sessions.
 Exploring django file structure.

+Version 1.8.0
+Fixed the frontend Dashboard HomeStats to show correct value, reflecting the mockData file i have created.